Resources for SoAD Students at NYIT to learn and use all digital fabrication tools

 It is the responsibility of the student to bring a digital model to their CAM Appointment that complies with the following rules:

-Cut geometry situated within the bounding box in the Techno CNC template (47 x 47 in)
+Cut geometry situated within the bounding box in the Techno CNC template (47" x 47" x 3 1/2")

 Rhino 7 (.3dm) file